C-Section

 Your baby is here and the surgery is behind you.
-Here is what to expect as anesthesia wears off, how breastfeeding starts, and what the first days of recovery actually look like.
+Here's what to expect as anesthesia wears off, how breastfeeding starts, and what the first days feel like.

 You did it.
 Your baby is here, and the surgery is behind you.
 The next few hours might feel unfamiliar — a mix of joy, exhaustion, physical sensations you weren't expecting, and a strange new reality settling in around you.